-Ryan then started teaching Constitutional Law courses at the Univerity of Alabama in Huntsville (UAH).
-Although he currently lives in Franklin, TN, he still commutes down to Huntsville to teach because he loves teaching so much.
+Ryan then started teaching Constitutional Law courses at the University of Alabama in Huntsville (UAH).

 While teaching at UAH, Ryan wrote a book on long-range shooting from which he donates 25% of the proceeds to military charities.
 That book far exceeded Ryan’s expectations – it has been the #1 Bestseller on Amazon in its category for over two years and has sold more than 40,000 copies to date.

-Becuase of his success writing and producing other media, Ryan has all but stopped practicing law.
-This has allowed him to start and run a few different companies including one that focuses on organizational safety.
+Because of his success writing and producing other media, Ryan practices law on a limited basis.
+This has allowed him to focus on and homeschool his children as a single father and also start and run a few different companies including one that focuses on school safety.

 RocketFFL – How to Get an FFL – 2016-present

 Mayday Safety – Emergency Management Software – 2017-present

 Gun University – Firearm Reviews and Rankings – 2018-present

 Law Office of Ryan M. Cleckner, FFLGuard – 2015-present

 University of Alabama in Huntsville, Constitutional Law – 2015-present